spiral/docs/odm/oop.md

 )
 ```

-You can also assign new instance of Profile to your User at any moment:
+You can also assign new instances of Profile to your User at any moment:

 ```php
 $user = User::findOne();